superedge/website/content/en/docs/Components/serviceGroup.md

----
-title: "serviceGroup"
-linkTitle: "serviceGroup"
-description: >
-  A management unit for managing application deployment and traffic by regions.
----

-## Why is it needed

-### Problem to solve
+# ServiceGroup

+# Why Is It Needed

+## What's Different About The Edges

-- In edge computing scenarios, multiple edge locations are often managed in the same cluster, and each edge site has one or more computing nodes
+- In edge computing scenarios, multiple edge sites are often managed in the same cluster, and each edge site has one or more computing nodes
 - We hope to run a group of services with business logic relationship in each site, and each site will run the same and complete microservices
-- Due to network restrictions, the access between microservices is not expected and can not be performed in multiple locations
+- Due to network restrictions, the access between microservices is not expected and can not be performed in multiple sites

-### How to solve it
+## What Can ServiceGroup Solve

-ServiceGroup can easily deploy a group of services in different locations or regions, which belonging to the same cluster, and make the calls between services complete within site or region, avoiding cross regional access of services.
+ServiceGroup can easily deploy a group of services in different sites or regions, which belonging to the same cluster, and make the calls between services complete within site or region, avoiding cross regional access of services.

 The native k8s needs to plan the affinity of nodes to control the specific location of the pod created by the deployment.
-When the number of edge locations and the number of services to be deployed are too large, the management and deployment are extremely complex, and even there is only theoretical possibility
+When the number of edge sites and the number of services to be deployed are too large, the management and deployment are extremely complex, and even there is only theoretical possibility

 In addition, in order to limit the mutual calls between services to the same site, it is necessary to create a dedicated service for each deployment, which brings huge management work and is easy to make mistakes